Molly Bloom (author)

 In April 2013, Bloom was charged with running an illegal poker game in New York.
 In May 2014, after pleading guilty, she was sentenced to one year of probation, a $200,000 fine, 200 hours of community service, and forfeiture of $125,000.

-A film adaptation of her book, Molly's Game, starring Jessica Chastain and directed by Aaron Sorkin, debuted in December 2017.
+Her 2014 memoir Molly's Game was adapted into a 2017 film starring Jessica Chastain and directed by Aaron Sorkin.

 Early life

-Bloom was born on April 21, 1978, and grew up in Loveland, Colorado.
+Bloom is the daughter of a Jewish father and a non-Jewish mother.
 Her father, Larry Bloom, is a clinical psychologist and a professor at Colorado State University.
-Her mother, Char, was a ski and snowboard instructor and a professional fly-fisher with her clothing line.
-Bloom's father is Jewish and her mother is Christian.
-Her brothers are Jordan Bloom, a cardiac surgeon at Massachusetts General Hospital, and Jeremy Bloom, a former Olympic skier and professional football player.
-She was a competitive skier, a member of the U.S. Ski Team, at one time ranked third in women's moguls in the Nor-Am Cup season rankings; she later suffered an injury while attempting to qualify for the Olympics.
-She attended the University of Colorado Boulder, where she graduated summa cum laude with a Bachelor of Arts in Political Science.
+Her brother is Jeremy Bloom, a former Olympic skier and professional football player.
+Molly grew up in Loveland, Colorado, and was a competitive skier and a member of the U.S. Ski Team who was at one time ranked third in women's moguls in the Nor-Am Cup season rankings.
+She attended the University of Colorado Boulder, where she studied political science.

 Career

 In 2004, Bloom moved to Los Angeles and found work as a bartender.
-In 2004, Darin Feinstein, one of the co-owners of The Viper Room nightclub, was approached by actor Tobey Maguire about hosting a high-stakes poker game in the club's basement.
+That year Darin Feinstein, one of the co-owners of The Viper Room nightclub, was approached by actor Tobey Maguire about hosting a high-stakes poker game in the club's basement.
 Feinstein recruited Bloom to cater to the players and manage the game.
 In 2007, Bloom started her own business, registering Molly Bloom Inc. as an event and catering company to host poker tournaments.
 By 2008, the games had graduated to private homes and hotels like the Peninsula Beverly Hills, with hands going as high as $4 million.
 In addition to Maguire, wealthy people, celebrities, and sports figures were known to frequent the games, including Leonardo DiCaprio, Alec Gores, Macaulay Culkin, Matt Damon, Ben Affleck, Alex Rodriguez, Nelly, Mary-Kate Olsen, Ashley Olsen, Phil Ivey, Rick Salomon, and Andy Beal.
 Bloom was dubbed the "Poker Princess" by the tabloids for her game-hosting reputation in Los Angeles.
 Around 2009, she moved to New York where she began organizing games.

 In 2011, one of the games Bloom had been associated with in Los Angeles became part of a bankruptcy investigation into a Ponzi scheme run by Bradley Ruderman.
 After Ruderman's conviction, bankruptcy trustees discovered that he had been using the fraudulent hedge fund to pay gambling debts to Bloom and a number of players.
 The trustees sued those involved, seeking the return of at least $1.5 million.
 No criminal charges were pursued.